terryzg/terryzg/README.md

 ## About Me
-I am a junior majoring in Statistics with a intended double major in Computer Science at UNC Chapel Hill and I have a strong passion for data science and software development.
+I am a junior double majoring in Statistics and Computer Science at UNC Chapel Hill and I have a strong passion for data science and software development.
 I’m actively exploring various fields within these fields, including algorithms, data structures, and data analysis.
 Through my coursework and projects, I’ve been developing my technical skills and expanding my knowledge in these areas.

 ## Skills